alexm610/RPN_Calculator/readme.txt

 	- Need to test if ~KEY[2] (the button that will be used to indiate an ALU operation) going HIGH can be added into the FSM properly
 	- Stack pointer and thus the stack should continue to increment/decrement to zero upon proper usage of ~KEY[0] and ~KEY[1]
 	- Only when ~KEY[2] is asserted, should an ALU operation begin

+AUGUST 13, 2022
+	- In analyzing my design that I've come up with until now, I've realized there is little need for the dummy register.
+	- I can simply have switch values written to the stack upon a 'write RAM' high signal.
+	- The goal is to now delete most of what I have, as to simplify the design for writing to the stack.
+	- I came acros this idea, and epiphany that I'm overcomplicating things, when I tried to modify the design such that the LEDs displayed exactly what was at the top of the stack.
+	- As of today, the LEDs only display what is in the DUMMY register.
+This seems inefficient.